pierrepo/seq-to-first-iso/README.md

 $ conda env create -f environment.yml
 ```

-Remarque: for a fully reproducible environment, you could also use:
+Remark: for a fully reproducible environment, you could also use:
 ```
 $ conda env create -f environment.lock.yml
 ```